 - Soy: Consuming too much soy can cause more chest mucus than any other plant food.
 Soy increases the possibility of building up to unhealthy mucus in the body.
 It is better to use foods such as tofu, soybeans, and tempeh sparingly when one is sick.
 The soybean is a variety of legume extensively grown for its numerous uses and edible bean.
 Conventional food values of soybeans include soy milk, from which tofu skin are made.
 Fermented soy foods include fermented bean paste, soy sauce, tempeh and nattō.

-Milk and milk products like yogurt, cheese, cream, cottage cheese and butter, cause excess mucus in the throat.
+- Milk and Milk Products: Milk and milk products like yoghurt, cheese, cream, cottage cheese and butter, cause excess mucus in the throat.
 They contain protein molecules called casein that increase secretions of mucus.
-Casein is difficult to digest and putrefies quickly, causing sinus infections.
-Dairy products also contain a sugar called lactose that also causes mucus.
+Casein is challenging to digest and putrefies quickly, causing sinus infections.
+Dairy products also have a sugar called lactose that also causes mucus.

-All foods made from processed wheat flour create an unhealthy mucus build up in the body.
-Breads, pastas and processed cereals, and nuts, seeds and legumes cause mucus.
-In fact, cooked grains are also known to cause mucus.
+- Nuts and Grains: All foods made from processed wheat flour create an unhealthy mucus build up in the body.
+Loaves of bread, portions of pasta and processed cereals, nuts, seeds, and legumes cause mucus.
+Cooked grains are also known to cause mucus.

-It is a good idea to avoid meat, fish, eggs and chicken when you have flu because they create nearly as much mucus as dairy products.
-Deep-fried foods also cause mucous build up.
+- Oils and Meats: It is a good idea to avoid meat, fish, eggs, and chicken when you have flu because they create nearly as much mucus as dairy products.
+Deep-fried foods also cause mucus to build up.